Queen Victoria: Accession and early reign

 At the start of her reign Victoria was popular, but her reputation suffered in an 1839 court intrigue when one of her mother's ladies-in-waiting, Lady Flora Hastings, developed an abdominal growth that was widely rumoured to be an out-of-wedlock pregnancy by Sir John Conroy.
 Victoria believed the rumours.
-She hated Conroy, and despised "that odious Lady Flora", because she had conspired with Conroy and the Duchess of Kent in the Kensington System.
+She hated Conroy, and despised "that odious Lady Flora", because she had conspired with Conroy and the Duchess in the Kensington System.
 At first, Lady Flora refused to submit to an intimate medical examination, until in mid-February she eventually acquiesced, and was found to be a virgin.
 Conroy, the Hastings family, and the opposition Tories organised a press campaign implicating the Queen in the spreading of false rumours about Lady Flora.
 When Lady Flora died in July, the post-mortem revealed a large tumour on her liver that had distended her abdomen.
-At public appearances, Victoria was hissed and jeered as "Mrs. Melbourne".
+At public appearances, Victoria was hissed and jeered at as "Mrs. Melbourne".

 In 1839, Melbourne resigned after Radicals and Tories (both of whom Victoria detested) voted against a bill to suspend the constitution of Jamaica.
 The bill removed political power from plantation owners who were resisting measures associated with the abolition of slavery.
 The Queen commissioned a Tory, Robert Peel, to form a new ministry.
 At the time, it was customary for the prime minister to appoint members of the Royal Household, who were usually his political allies and their spouses.
 Many of the Queen's ladies of the bedchamber were wives of Whigs, and Peel expected to replace them with wives of Tories.
 In what became known as the "bedchamber crisis", Victoria, advised by Melbourne, objected to their removal.
 Peel refused to govern under the restrictions imposed by the Queen, and consequently resigned his commission, allowing Melbourne to return to office.